The Primary Curriculum

 At Brent Knoll planning starts with the mathematics overviews that are set out in 3 phases: Key Stage 1, Lower Key Stage 2 and Upper Key Stage 2.
 Each overview identifies six half termly blocks with suggested focus areas of mathematics.
 Teachers adapt the plans to meet the needs of the pupils in their class and to make cross-curricular links with their IPC topics and literacy.

-The termly planning document is intended to provide support in meeting the statutory requirements of the new National Curriculum 2014 and to aid teachers in planning a progressive learning journey for children within Key Stages 1 and 2 (Years 1 to 6).
+The termly planning document is intended to provide support in meeting the statutory requirements of the National Curriculum (2014) and to aid teachers in planning a progressive learning journey for children within Key Stages 1 and 2 (Years 1 to 6).

 They outline the key aspects and related objectives, and provide non-statutory guidance that unpicks the meaning of the implications of the objectives.
 ‘Track back’ maths objectives are also included in the planning documents so that children who are not sufficiently confident in working at a particular year group can consolidate their understanding before moving on.